0330 822 0505

 Get started with an expert broker to find out how much they could help you save on your mortgage repayments.

 The higher the rate, the more you’ll end up paying.
-At the time of writing, average rates are between 2.5% and 3.5%.
-The rate you pay will depend on various factors including your income, credit history, employment status and the type of property you’re purchasing.
+The rate you pay will depend on various factors, including your income, credit history, employment status and the type of property you’re purchasing.

-The average mortgage term in the UK is 25 years but a large number of lenders now offer 30 and 35-year mortgages, and some have stretched their maximum term to 40 years.
+The average mortgage term in the UK is 25 years, but many lenders now offer 30—and 35-year mortgages, and some have extended their maximum term to 40 years.

 While a longer term will make monthly repayments more affordable because you’re spreading the cost of the mortgage out over more years, in the long term, you’ll end up paying more because you’ll be paying interest over a longer period of time.